Vivekanand-R/AI-Product-Framework/AI Valuation Models/README.md

 9. Project Finance – Assesses long-term projects

-10. Option Pricing – Values derivatives or options
+10. Option Pricing – Values derivatives or options (Option pricing is a fair value of an option, Inderivative whose value depends on an underlying asset (such as a stock, index, commodity, or currency., Option pricing measures how much uncertainty and time are worth.)

 11. Startup / Venture Model – Forecasts early-stage growth